emilyjb/SAE-Correlated-Errors/README.md

 * The file "unequalpsiMLflippedMultiCov.R" runs the simulations with unequal psi.
 * The file "getoutputloopabc.R" gathers the output.
 * The remaining files are sourced in the above programs.

-Note: For the simulations presented in the main manuscript, a slightly different optimization procedure was used to estimate the random effect variance.
-This did not impact the main results.